xgui4/flex/CODE_OF_RESPECT.md

 # Code of Respect

-Welcome to our Rust project!
-We are committed to fostering a respectful, welcoming, and collaborative environment for everyone.

-## The rules

-- Using welcoming and respecfuls language (No R word for exemple)
 - Being respectful of differing viewpoints, experiences and politics views
 - Focus on the codes rather politics like every programs should
 - This program is mostly apolitic (this is not the place for political propanganda from either the left or the right or the center)